Leonardo Da Vinci Biography | Oil Paintings

 The recent restoration of the Last Supper in 1999 has made certain things more visible.
 The rectangles leading back in perspective along the walls are Flemish tapestries nailed to the wall in the “thousand flowers style”.
 The light entering the painting is from the left of the viewer, off the canvas, so the right-hand side of the painting is lit while the left side is in shadows.

-Leonardo used novel means to achieve a new level of communication, one that was not based on artistic convention but on emotional human situations.
-Aware of the limits of painting, which he himself described as silent poetry, he did not hesitate to adopt new, unusual, and even irreverent methods.
-For instance, he used to stop ordinary people in the street to use as credible live models, he observed the gestures used by orators and preachers to emphasize their words, and he studied the sign language of deaf-mutes.
-This is especially evident with the three apostles having a heated discussion of the right side of the Last Supper.
+Leonardo used novel means to achieve a new level of communication, one that was not based on artistic convention but emotional human situations.
+Aware of the limits of painting, which he described as silent poetry, he did not hesitate to adopt new, unusual, and even irreverent methods.
+For instance, he used to stop ordinary people in the street to use as credible live models, he observed the gestures used by orators and preachers to emphasize their words, and he studied the sign language of deaf mutes.
+This is especially evident with the three apostles having a heated discussion on the right side of the Last Supper.